 I was working too fast and I didn’t pay any attention to the quality of my output.

 Over the past few years, the word productivity has taken a roller coaster ride, going from definition to definition.

 People throw the term around loosely, and it has many different meanings nowadays, but it will always mean this:

-Increase in output compared to cost of input.
+Increase in output compared to the cost of input.

 But Atul, that means we have to work faster!

 No, no it doesn’t.
-Output does not equal volume, this is a common misunderstanding.
+The output does not equal volume, this is a common misunderstanding.
 People think they’re productive because they can write a blog post in 15 minutes.
 That may seem like it’s increasing output, but it’s only increasing one variable – volume.